samsel/connect-diskDB/README.md

 ```

 ### Debug
-To enable 'connect-diskDB' debug logs in your app use 'connect:diskDB' as Node Debug environment.
+To enable 'connect-diskdb' debug logs in your app use 'connect:diskdb' as Node Debug environment.
-Example: `NODE_DEBUG=connect:diskDB node index.js`
+Example: `NODE_DEBUG=connect:diskdb node index.js`